 The demand for education projected from 2019 through 2028 in Las Positas College's service area is closely related to population and employment in adjacent cities as well as the larger region.
 Employment and growth of the Professional, Scientific, and Technical sector is stronger in the TriValley Area, than in the San Francisco Bay Area as a whole with an indicator of 25.7% growth projected.
 Agricultural Sciences shows significant growth with an indicator of 16.7%.
 Employment in Advanced Manufacturing and Transportation is significant and expected to grow with an indicator of 10.95% in the TriValley Area.
 The Public Safety sector is positioned to experience growth in the TriValley Area as well with an indicator of 10.3%.
 Las Positas College has seen growth in enrollment in each of these disciplinary areas, and further growth will be possible as this plan is implemented.
-Employers of note include: Clorox, Draexlmaier, Gillig, Kaiser Permanente, Lam Research, Lawrence Livermore National Security, TopCon, Sandia National Laboratories, Wente Winery, and Workday.
+Employers of note include: Clorox, DraexImaier, Gillig, Kaiser Permanente, Lam Research, Lawrence Livermore National Security, TopCon, Sandia National Laboratories, Wente Winery, and Workdays.
 (Source: EMSI)

 Significant population growth will also drive future demand, with the populations for Dublin, Pleasanton and Livermore projected to increase 70%, 20% and 40% respectively, between 2010 -2035.
 The resident population is growing more quickly in the Dublin/Livermore area than in the rest of Alameda County, which indicates that enrollments at Las Positas College will increase more quickly than at other regional colleges.

-While the communities of Tracy and Mountain House are not in the Las Positas College service area, there has been an increase from these communities combined reaching to 20% of the student population each year.
+(Source: Unknown) While the communities of Tracy and Mountain House are not in the Las Positas College service area, there has been an increase from these communities combined reaching to 20% of the student population each year.
+A general increase in the cost of education across the marketplace is also driving increased demand for transfer programs such as those offered at Las Positas College.